Mobina Heidari

 Mobina Heidari is an Iranian karateka.
 She won the silver medal in the women's 68 kg event at the 2021 Islamic Solidarity Games held in Konya, Turkey.

 She won one of the bronze medals in the girls' 59 kg event at the Summer Youth Olympics held in Buenos Aires, Argentina.
 In 2021, she won the silver medal in her event at the Asian Karate Championships held in Almaty, Kazakhstan.

 She won one of the bronze medals in her event at the 2022 Asian Karate Championships held in Tashkent, Uzbekistan.
+In 2023, she competed in the women's kumite 68 kg event at the 2022 Asian Games held in Hangzhou, China where she was eliminated in her first match.